eXascaleInfolab/orbits/README.md

 - Ubuntu 16 or higher (including Ubuntu derivatives, e.g., Xubuntu).
 - Clone this repository.
 - Mono: Install mono from https://www.mono-project.com/download/stable/ and restart the terminal window.
-- All the additional dependencies will be installed using the build script below.

 ## Build